Applying for Housing

-- Pay your $500 non-refundable housing deposit by December 1 for Spring Semester housing, or May 1 for Fall Semester housing (must be accepted to the college first)
+- Pay your $500 non-refundable housing deposit by June 15 for the 23-24 Academic year housing (must be accepted to the college first)

 - Fill out your Housing Application online(opens in a new tab)

 The $500 non-refundable deposit is to secure your place in housing, and is separate from your tuition deposit.
-The $500 deposit is applied to your housing fees once you are placed, and is non-refundable.
+The $500 deposit is applied to your housing fees once you are placed.

 Residence Life is supportive of all students including those who identify as transgender and those with a gender identity that is not traditionally associated with their birth sex.
 Housing assignments will be made on the basis of the gender with which the student currently identifies.
 Current and incoming students with concerns relating to their gender identity/expression are urged to speak to Residence Life staff so we can assist the student in navigating their housing options.